 1. Smaller Printer Inventory

-Because print vendors are typically smaller and locally run, inventory levels might be more limited, and you could be faced with a slightly longer lead time for delivery.
+Because print vendors are typically smaller and locally run, inventory levels might be more limited.
+You could also be faced with a slightly longer lead time for delivery.

-That being said, most vendors have access to new products at the time of the initial release date, although it can vary from manufacturer and/or vendor.
+That being said, most vendors have access to new products at the time of the initial release date.
+However, this access can vary from manufacturer and/or vendor.

 2. Employment Deficiencies Tougher to Reconcile